1. Finding Subjects

 - Gaines, Brian et al. 2006.
 “The Logic of the Survey Experiment Reexamined.”
 Political Analysis

 - Imai,Kosuke et al. 2011.
 “Unpacking the Black Box of Causality: Learning about Causal Mechanisms from Experimental and Observational Studies.”
 American Political Science Review

 - Green and Gerber’s Field Experiments book

-- Yales ISPS Field Experiments Initiative as well as there Data Archive
+- Yales ISPS Field Experiments Initiative as well as their Data Archive